SwissOpenEM/Ingestor/README.md

 Data can be transferred via [Globus](https://www.globus.org) or to an S3 compatible endpoint.

-There are two entrypoints, i.e. applications: a [desktop app](./cmd/openem-ingestor-app/) providing a minimal UI and a headless [service](./cmd/openem-ingestor-service/).
-Both provide a REST API in order to interact with each.
+The main entrypoint is a headless [service](./cmd/openem-ingestor-service/) that provides a REST API.

 ## Building the Service